merlinepedra/BaapGAttack/README.md

+Note- 👇

-Use All Python Script (./BaapG, BaapG.py, BaapG2.py
+Use All Python Script (./BaapG, BaapG.py, BaapG2.py)

 # BaapG-Attack
 <a href="http://baapg.github.io">BaapG</a>